 The yurts and common spaces have electricity but the tents do not.

-Plan to arrive Wednesday and coordinate your own transportation to the retreat center (shuttle service can be arranged if you let us know in advance or you can rent a car).
+Plan to arrive late morning on the first day and coordinate your own transportation to the retreat center (shuttle service can be arranged if you let us know in advance or you can rent a car).
 Our last day will include brunch so plan to depart in the early afternoon.
 Flights should be booked into any San Francisco or Santa Rosa airport.
 Once you start the drive to Occidental the cellular service can be dodgy so driving directions from the airports to the retreat center will be communicated in the days leading up to the retreat.

 I was first introduced to yogic philosophy while frequenting India in my teenage years.
 Born and raised in Israel, I left in my early 20s to travel East in search of greater perspective.
 I began practicing yoga and meditation and learned to work with my limitations rather than try to over ride them.
 These practices have supported me ever since and have given me the opportunity to serve others.